sjentsch/lsjDocs/Ch01/Ch01_WhyStats_3.rst

    The Berkeley 1973 college admissions data.
 This figure plots the admission rate for the 85 departments that had at least one female applicant, as a function of the percentage of applicants that were female.
-The plot is a redrawing of Figure 1 from `Bickel et al. (1975) <../Other/References.html#bickel-1975>`__.
+The plot is a redrawing of Figure 1 from :ref:`Bickel et al. (1975) <Bickel_1975>`.
    Circles plot departments with more than 40 applicants; the area of the circle is proportional to the total number of applicants.
 The crosses plot departments with fewer than 40 applicants.

 .. ----------------------------------------------------------------------------